SmithPR/module-writer/readme.md

 Caveats
 -------

-* Variables and exports must be either functions, or types which can be expressed literally.
+* Variables must be either functions, or types which can be expressed literally.
 Those types are primitives (strings, chars, numbers, symbols, booleans, regular expressions, null, undefined), boxed primitives (Number, Boolean, etc), literal objects, Arrays with numeric keys.  *However, these objects can be nested, and functions can return any type on the module's scope.*

+* Functions and variables passed into the module must not reference anything which will resolve to `undefined` in the module's scope.
+(Just remember that your code will run in a different context!)

 * This package only works in Node.js, not browsers.